Storing Leftover Paint Properly

 Pour the contents into a bucket or roller pan once ready to reuse.

+Whether a can of paint dries out in storage depends on how it was initially opened.
 To properly open a paint can, we recommend using a paint can opener or painter’s multitool rather than your keys or a screwdriver.
 Using these tools will avoid damaging the rim of the can when removing the lid.

 When the paint can lid maintains a proper seal, contaminants, mold, bacteria, and air remain out, preserving the contents inside the can for longer.